 If you are using Amazon Web Services, you probably already know that Amazon VPC has built-in functionality that you could utilize to connect your on-premise network to your VPC instances on the Amazon cloud.
 However, if you already have an OpenVPN Access Server setup on premises and would like to extend connectivity of your OpenVPN connection to the Amazon cloud, you can do so easily without purchasing additional hardware or expensive gear.
 After completing these instructions, your on-premise VPN users should also have access to your Amazon setup without any complicated setup or installation procedures.

-If you are using a software package installation, or do not wish to use our appliance, you will need to download Strongswan from source at www.strongswan.org and then install the package after you have compiled the software from source.
+If you are using a software package installation of Access Server and not our virtual appliance, for example if for some reason you do not wish to use our appliance, you will need to download Strongswan from source at www.strongswan.org and then install the package after you have compiled the software from source.
 You will also need the following supplementary files to connect to Amazon’s VPN service (you will not need these files if you are using our virtual appliance):

 Right click the link(s) below, and select Save link / selection as to download the file to your computer: